 In this instance, the picture was still very pixelated, so I’m not certain that you would ever be able to lip read through a screen like this.
 But I have no doubt that we will soon have access to the technology that enables a clear visual with live subtitles.
 Yes, my friends, those days are coming!

 As voice recognition gets more powerful, it seems to me there could be massive opportunity for forward-thinking businesses to use this to better serve deaf customers.

 Can you imagine a Bank or a Supermarket positioning a screen by the till or service point that produced live verbatim subtitling; so deaf customers could read what the member of staff was saying?
 This would mean a world where deaf customers don’t have to rely solely on hearing loops in often noisy environments.

 It would certainly offer the deaf customer access to everyday communication like they’ve never experienced before.
 That would be pretty amazing, wouldn’t it?

-My key takeaway was that Starbucks are looking at different ways of using technology to improve their customer experience and I wanted to ask what are you doing to improve yours?
+My key takeaway: Starbucks are looking at different ways to use technology for improving their customer experience.
+What can you do to improve yours?